 This prospectus is part of a registration statement that we have filed with the SEC using a "shelf" registration process.
-Under this shelf registration process, the selling shareholders may, from time to time, sell their shares of our common stock, par value \$0.01 per share, in one or more offerings.
+Under this shelf registration process, the selling shareholders may, from time to time, sell their shares of common stock, no par value, in one or more offerings.
 Please carefully read both this prospectus and any applicable prospectus supplement together with additional information described under the heading "Where You Can Find More Information and Incorporation by Reference."

 You should rely only on the information contained or incorporated by reference in this prospectus.
 We have not authorized anyone to provide you with information that is different from what is contained in this prospectus.
-This prospectus does not constitute any offer to sell or a solicitation of an offer to buy any securities in any jurisdiction where it is unlawful to do so.
+This prospectus does not constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction where it is unlawful to do so.
 You should not assume that the information contained in this prospectus is accurate as of any date other than its date, and neither the delivery of this prospectus nor the sale of securities hereunder shall create any implication to the contrary.